nqminds/SBOM-GAP/README.md

 <br>

 ## -binwalk

-* The nqmvul -binwalk command requires specific arguments to function correctly.
+* The `nqmvul -binwalk` command requires specific arguments to function correctly.
 Here is the general syntax to follow:

 ```sh
 nqmvul -binwalk <directory_path> "[-binwalk_flags]" <file_name>
 ```
+* For more detailed documentation and advanced usage examples, please visit the [Binwalk GitHub repository](https://github.com/ReFirmLabs/binwalk).

 `<directory_path>`: This is the path to the directory containing the firmware file you wish to analyze.